karolinak00/toxic-messages-detection/README.md

 Accuracy on the test data is about 76%.

 # How to start?
 To run this code, open Jupyter Notebook.
 If you are using desktop application (for example Anaconda), download *best_classifier.pkl* and *tokenizer.pkl* files.
 If you are using Jupyter Notebook in cloud (for example Google Colab), upload these files to your workspace.
-Then, change the paths in *Constants* section and have fun with experimenting :)
+Then, change the paths in *Constants* section.

+Run code in following sections:
+- Imports
+- Constants
+- Mounting with Google Drive
+- Loading classifier
+- Loading tokenizer
+- Predicting.

+To predict if message is toxic or not, change the parameter in last cell, i.e. replace text: *"I love you <3"* to any message you want in cell  with code: *predict("I love you <3")*

+Have fun with experimenting :)